A Harder-Narasimhan theory for Kisin modules: HN-theory applied to flat Kisin modules

 where the infimum is taken over $(a,b) \in [0,r] \times [0,r']$ such that $a+b = x$. \end{defn} One can check that $f \ast f'$ is convex when $f$ and $f'$ are convex.

 \begin{lem} Let $0 \ra \fM' \ra \fM \ra \fM'' \ra 0$ be a short exact sequence of Kisin modules.
 Then

-\end{lem} Moreover, there are some cases where $\HN(\fM)$ can be determined from $\HN(\fM')$ and $\HN(\fM'')$ (see \cite[Lem.\ 7.4]{pottharst}). \begin{proof} The inequality is \cite[Lem.\ 7.4(a)]{pottharst}.
-The equality follows from the fact that the HN-filtration of a direct sum of objects consists of the direct sum of each part of the HN-filtration (indexed by slopes). \end{proof}
+\end{lem} Moreover, there are some cases where $\HN(\fM)$ can be determined from $\HN(\fM')$ and $\HN(\fM'')$. \begin{proof} The inequality is \cite[Prop.\ 7.6(a)]{pottharst}.
+The equality follows from the fact that the HN-filtration of a direct sum of objects consists of the direct sum of each part of the HN-filtration (indexed by slopes), as in \cite[Prop.\ 7.6(b)]{pottharst}. \end{proof}

-Now we may define the normalized HN-polygon of a flat Kisin module, in analogy to Fargues' definition of a normalized HN-polygon of a $p$-divisible group (\cite[\S4.2, Thm.\ 2]{fargues2010}).
+Now we may define the normalized HN-polygon of a flat Kisin module, in analogy to Fargues's definition of a normalized HN-polygon of a $p$-divisible group (\cite[\S4.2, Thm.\ 2]{fargues2010}).

 \begin{thm} The sequence of functions from $[0, \rk_\fS \fM]$ to $[0, \deg(\fM/p)]$ given by

 converges uniformly increasingly as $n \ra \infty$ to a continuous convex function

 such that $\HN(\fM)(0) = 0$ and $\HN(\fM)(\rk_\fS \fM) = \deg(\fM/p)$. \end{thm}